 The U.S. Department of Housing and Urban Development (HUD) requires all Public Housing Authorities (PHA) to adopt a written administrative plan that establishes local policies for program administration.
 The plan must state the PHA's policies in those areas where the PHA has discretion to establish local policy.
-San Diego Municipal Code Section 98.0301(d)(3) authorizes the Housing Commission to adopt guidelines for the administration of programs previously approved and funded by the Housing Authority of the City of San Diego (Housing Authority).
+San Diego Municipal Code Section 98.0301(d)(3) authorizes the Housing Commission to adopt guidelines for the administration of programs previously approved and funded by the Housing Authority.
 On December 7, 1999, the Housing Authority approved Resolution HA-1036, which delegated authority to the Housing Commission Board to approve future administrative changes to the Public Housing Occupancy Plan, now known as the Admissions and Continued Occupancy Policy, that do not affect the selection preferences as approved by the Housing Authority.
 The proposed revisions to the Admissions and Continued Occupancy Policy (ACOP) do not affect selection preferences.